 About 73% of respondents gave the United States a favorable response.
 This favorability rating is the highest in Europe.
 Poland's positive attitudes toward the United States is rooted in President Reagan's stance against the USSR and America's help when Poland left the Soviet bloc.

 Nigeria ranks sixth for the countries that loved the United States the most.
 About 69% of respondents have favorable opinions of the U.S. Nigeria is the world's fourth-largest democracy and has obvious signs of American cultural influence, such as its "Nollywood" film industry.
 Nigeria also imports over $5.5 billion in American goods every year.

 Hungary has a favorability rating of 63%.
-Hungary is one of the few countries where Trump’s presidency is believed to have the possibility of strengthening the relationship between the United States and Hungary.
+Hungary is one of the few countries where Trump's presidency is believed to strengthen the relationship between the United States and Hungary.
 Favorability from the end of the Obama presidency to the Trump presidency rose by one percentage point from 62% to 63%.

 Italy has a favorable view of the United States despite some confusion about Americans, specifically American clothing choices and the foods Americans label as "Italian."
 Italy's favorability rating for the United States is 61%.
 Since the Obama presidency, favorability fell 11 percentage points from 72% to 61%.